Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 4. TOPCON TEMPO Perimeter Visual Field Screening

 If your goal is speed, then the TOPCON TEMPO has your back.
 This perimeter is 39% faster than standard automated perimetry models.
-Don’t worry, however, as it’s still highly accurate, and will perform equivalent to the SAP1 model with high repeatability, giving you results you can bank on.
+Don’t worry, however, as it’s still highly accurate and will perform as well as the SAP1 model, with high repeatability, giving you results you can bank on.

-The biggest draw, of course, is its testing strategy range.
-With this device you can test AIZE, AIZE-Rapid, Full-threshold, two-zone, AIZE EX, and AIZE-Rapid EX strategies in a flash.
-Thanks to the binocular design, patient’s comfort is well assured, helping to keep them still during testing.
+The biggest draw, of course, is its range of testing strategies.
+With this device, you can test AIZE, AIZE-Rapid, Full-threshold, two-zone, AIZE EX, and AIZE-Rapid EX strategies in a flash.
+Thanks to the binocular design, patients’ comfort is well assured, helping them remain still during testing.
 This model also tests a greater range of patterns, including 30-2, 24-2, 10-2, 24plus (1-2) and 24plus (1).

 Pros